Juicy Beef Kebab (Seekh Kabab)

 • If lemon juice is unavailable in your kitchen, vinegar is a great replacement for lemon juice.

 Use a 1/2:1 ratio to replace lemon juice with white vinegar.
 It’s acidic and tangy, just like lemon juice.
-You can also use Papita Powder (Papaya powder) instead.

 • Breadcrumbs can be used instead of a bread slice.
 Why I prefer fresh bread slice over breadcrumbs is because fresh bread slice manages to absorb all the moisture from the meat which makes the texture smooth.